enginebai/Algorithms/topics/graph.md

     while (!queue.isEmpty()) {
         val vertexToVisit = queue.dequeue()

+        // Visit the current vertex
+        vertexToVisit.visitState = VISITED

+        // TODO: Do something with the vertex

-        // Queue all its non-visiting adjacent vertices. val adjacentVertices = graph[vertexToVisit]
+        // Enque all its non-visiting adjacent vertices. val adjacentVertices = graph[vertexToVisit]
         adjacentVertices.forEach { v ->
             // This check makes sure that each vertex is visited at most once.